FolkertVanVerseveld/aoe/STATUS.md

-Shell          | Command line interface         | Migrate from old to new game Bugreport      | Debug info for crashes         | "", crash handler in case the engine or game crashes Video          | AVI video playback             | "", uses command-line interface for VLC Video          | Refactor graphics renderer     | Provide plain SDL renderer and OpenGL Tools          | Autostrip BMP and WAVE headers | Headers must be stripped to be recognized properly by the original game.
+Shell          | Command line interface         | Migrate from old to new game Bugreport      | Debug info for crashes         | "", crash handler in case the engine or game crashes Video          | AVI video playback             | "", uses command-line interface for VLC "              | Refactor graphics renderer     | Provide plain SDL renderer and OpenGL Tools          | Autostrip BMP and WAVE headers | Headers must be stripped to be recognized properly by the original game.
 User interface | Create chatfield for commands  | Spawn units, get resources etc.
 "              | Split code in more files       | Some stuff really doesn't belong here...